Rajjaprabha Dam

 Background

-Rajjaprabha Dam is under the Water Source Development Project in the South.
-It helps strengthen security to the power system and economic prosperity which is consistent with the meaning of the dam’s name Rajjaprabha-“Light of the Kingdom”.
+Rajjaprabha Dam was constructed under the Water Source Development Project in the South.
+It helps strengthen the power system security and boost economic prosperity in line with the meaning of Rajjaprabha or “Light of the Kingdom.”

-The dam gives benefits to irrigation for cultivation and flood relief in the rainy season.
-The water storage can reduce the severity of large amounts of water, to dilute wastewater, to prevent the saltwater from intrusion at the mouth of the river.
-Moreover, the reservoir serves as the freshwater fishery and promoting tourism to earn more income for local villagers.
+The dam provides benefits on irrigation for cultivation and flood relief in the rainy season.
+The water storage can reduce the severity of large amounts of water, dilute wastewater, and prevent saltwater intrusion at the mouth of the Ta Pi – Phum Duang Rivers in the dry season.
+Moreover, the reservoir serves as a freshwater fishery and a tourist attraction, generating income for the locals.

-Rajjaprabha Dam is under the project to celebrate the 5th Cycle Birthday Anniversary of His Majesty King Bhumibol and the Ceremonial Rajamangala in 1987 which is a great honor for EGAT and the people of Surat Thani Province.
-The construction of the dam began on 9 February 1982 and was completed in September 1987.
-His Majesty King Bhumibol, accompanied by Her Royal Highness Princess Maha Chakri Sirindhorn, performed the inauguration of the dam and power plant on 30 September 1987.
-At present, the power plant has contractual generating capacity of 240 MW.
+It is also part of the celebration of the 5th Cycle Birthday Anniversary of His Majesty King Bhumibol and the Ceremonial Rajamangala in 1987.
+The construction began on February 9, 1982 and was completed in September 1987.
+His Majesty King Bhumibol Adulyadej The Great, accompanied by Her Royal Highness Princess Maha Chakri Sirindhorn, performed the inauguration on September 30, 1987.
+At present, the power plant has a contracted generating capacity of 240 MW.

 Characteristics of Dam